abersenev/p2p/content/Staking API/overview.md

 # Overview

-The Staking API provides seamless integration for initiating staking requests and accessing staking data.
+Staking API provides seamless integration for initiating staking requests and accessing staking data.
 By integrating your systems with our validators' infrastructure, you can eliminate the need for dedicated web page forms, making it easier to offer staking services to your customers.

 ## Key Benefits